emefff/Sloshing-In-Fuel-Tank-Around-F1-Circuit-With-OpenFOAM/README.md

 ![alpha_water_t0 15s](https://github.com/user-attachments/assets/87ce285b-8470-4715-8771-4cdefea8e58f)

 So, what is the use of such a simulation?
-With it, we amy gather information about
+With it, we may gather information about

 -) where to place pump inlets,